DouglasFletcher/sparkpython/README.md

 # pyspark model implementation
-The purpose of this python repository is to build a template to move a model developed in python to pyspark.
-The business developement oppotunity is also targeted to Risk & Fraud analytics
+The purpose of this repository is to develop a model example with python and Spark API.
-Group (But could easily be used in any other model or data processing application).
 The case example uses a kaggle repository https://www.kaggle.com/c/GiveMeSomeCredit.
-All data for the models are stored on this site.
-Basically credit worthiness is predicted in this example (classic Risk & Fraud Analytics case study).
-This can be used as a template to setup spark, see how the API can be used in comparison to python.
-The case sample has been developed in a way that most users of python can access this example relatively easy and use it as a reference, for streamlining the transition from python to pyspark in a project work environment.
+All data for the models are stored on this site (just change variable names without "-" I was lazy ... e.g. "NumberOfTime60-89DaysPastDueNotWorse"-> "NumberOfTime6089DaysPastDueNotWorse").
+Basically credit worthiness is predicted in this example.
+This can be used as a template to setup spark, see how the API can be used for python.
+The case sample has been developed in a way that most users of python can access this example relatively easy and use it as a reference.

 Dependencies:
 Spark 2.1.0 http://spark.apache.org/downloads.html